gafmgafm/med/README.md

 Now open in your browser localhost:8080 and use the data entry tool.

-Once you have finished editing the data, we will convert back to csv format so it can be sent to repository.
+Once you have finished editing the data, we will convert back to csv format so it can be sent to the repository.

 ```
 cd data\tools